Equidistribution and counting under equilibrium states in negative curvature and trees. Applications to non-Archimedean Diophantine approximation: Background on (uniformly local) H older-continuity

-A stronger assumption than the Hölder regularity is the locally constant regularity, that we now define.
-Alhough it is only useful for totally disconnected metric spaces, several error terms estimates in the literature use this stronger regularity (see for instance \cite{AthGhoPra12, KemPauSch17} and Part \ref{sect:arithappli} of this text).
+A stronger assumption than the H\"older regularity is the locally constant regularity, that we now define.
+Alhough it is only useful for totally disconnected metric spaces, several error terms estimates in the literature use this stronger regularity (see for instance \cite{AthGhoPra12, KemPauSch17} and Part \ref{sect:arithappli} of this book).

 Let $\epsilon>0$.
 For every metric space $E$ and every set $E'$, we say that a map $f:E\ra E'$ is {\it $\epsilon$-locally constant} if $f$ is constant on every closed ball of radius $\epsilon$ (or equivalently of radius at most $\epsilon$) in $E$.
 We say that $f:E\ra E'$ is {\it locally constant} if there exists $\epsilon>0$ such that $f$ is $\epsilon$-locally constant.